-Join Chris Dutton for an in-depth discussion in this video Highlighting a current moment in time, part of Excel Workshop: Building a Dynamic Heat Map.
+Join Chris Dutton for an in-depth discussion in this video Highlighting a current moment in time, part of Building a Dynamic Heat Map in Excel.

 - So our last step…is to highlight the current moment in time,…in other words, the intersection of the highlighted row…and the highlighted column.…So if you don't already have the range selected,…go ahead and select E8 all the way through AB14.…What we're going to do is add a third Rule here,…and basically all that Rule is going to do…is combine the two Rules that we already created.…So I'll start with an AND formula,…and here's where I'll just replicate…the row and column formulas that we just wrote.…